-- (a) Governing Board has the discretion to develop and implement alternative products outside of the County Medical Services Program for counties contracting with Governing Board for those products, provided that any such products shall be funded separately from the County Medical Services Program and shall not impair the financial stability of that Program.
-Governing Board has the discretion to develop and implement various programs and services for the benefit of such contracting county and Governing Board that include the delivery of health care or health care related services or any other similar services within the capacity of Governing Board. - (b) Governing Board has the discretion to establish and maintain alternative products that do not have uniform eligibility criteria and benefits. - (c) In the development, implementation and conduct of alternative products, Governing Board shall have all the powers and authorities provided to Governing Board in its administration of County Medical Services Program pursuant to Welfare and Institutions Code Sections 16809 et seq. and these regulations. - (d) Public meetings as provided by Welfare and Institutions Code Section 16809.4(h) shall not be required with regard to the Governing Board's development, implementation or termination of alternative products or under any circumstances pertaining to alternative products. - (e) Governing Board shall have the discretion to enter into a contract with a county or counties to provide specified alternative products and administer such alternative products pursuant to such contract and Governing Board policies established to address such alternative products.
+(a) Governing Board has the discretion to develop and implement alternative products outside of the County Medical Services Program for counties contracting with Governing Board for those products, provided that any such products shall be funded separately from the County Medical Services Program and shall not impair the financial stability of that Program.
+Governing Board has the discretion to develop and implement various programs and services for the benefit of such contracting county and Governing Board that include the delivery of health care or health care related services or any other similar services within the capacity of Governing Board.

+(b) Governing Board has the discretion to establish and maintain alternative products that do not have uniform eligibility criteria and benefits.

+(c) In the development, implementation and conduct of alternative products, Governing Board shall have all the powers and authorities provided to Governing Board in its administration of County Medical Services Program pursuant to Welfare and Institutions Code Sections 16809 et seq. and these regulations.

+(d) Public meetings as provided by Welfare and Institutions Code Section 16809.4(h) shall not be required with regard to the Governing Board's development, implementation or termination of alternative products or under any circumstances pertaining to alternative products.

+(e) Governing Board shall have the discretion to enter into a contract with a county or counties to provide specified alternative products and administer such alternative products pursuant to such contract and Governing Board policies established to address such alternative products.
+The diagram below reflects the flow of requested funds from the Small County Collaborative to DHCS and return from DHCS to the three County partners and other community partners.